Alipsa/journo/README.md

 byte[] pdf = engine.renderPdf("someReport.ftl", data);
 ```

-If you do not want to add the special `-fs-pdf-font-embed` property,
-you can instead ask the report engine to load and embed all declared fonts
-using `engine.addHtmlFonts(xhtml)` prior to rendering the PDF.

-Note that currently, declaring fonts in an external css will not result in them being loaded.
-In those cases you must use `engine.addFont(fontPathOrUrl)` prior to calling renderPdf.

 ### Google fonts
-The woff2 format, which many of the Google fonts default to is not supported in Flying Saucer.
-Ttf fonts works just fine though,
+The woff2 format, which many of the Google fonts default to is not supported in OpenHTMLtoPDF.
-so what you can do after finding a nice font you want to use is to look up the ttf location of that font e.g.
+Ttf fonts works just fine though, so what you can do after finding a nice font you want to use
+is to look up the ttf location of that font e.g.
 [here](https://gist.githubusercontent.com/karimnaaji/b6c9c9e819204113e9cabf290d580551/raw/ed71595a691320ba63e48335c7c77818336cb1c2/GoogleFonts.txt)
 and search for the font family.
 E.g: if google fonts advices you to
 ```html